keptn/keptn.github.io/content/docs/0.13.x/integrations/webhooks/_index.md

   * `{{.shkeptncontext}}` - required in the `shkeptncontext` attribute of the `finished` event
   * Optional, but depends on your implementation: `{{.data.project}}`, `{{.data.service}}`, `{{.data.stage}}`
 1. Follow the same steps above to add a new webhook subscription, but configure it to listen to a Task suffix of `triggered`.
-1. Ensure that that the `By webhook receiver` option is selected as shown below.
+1. Ensure that the `By webhook receiver` option is selected as shown below.
 When this is set, the webhook service will expect the webhook receiver to send back the task `finished` event.

     {{< popup_image
     link="./assets/finished-event-receiver.png"